Arfifias/Arfifias/README.md

-- 🔭 I’m currently studying in a College **Metropolitan College** and learning python and command prompt please enjoy :)
+- 🔭 I’m currently studying in a College,**Metropolitan College** to be spesific and learning python,command prompt and C++ please enjoy :)

 - 👯 I’m looking to collaborate at any time **With any project**